razshare/frizzante-docs/docs/request-page-handlers.md

 }
 ```

-The page handler uses `frz.PageWithRenderMode()` in order to configure the rendering mode,
+The page handler can use `frz.PageWithRenderMode()` in order to configure the rendering mode,
 which can be `frz.ModeServer`, `frz.ModeClient` or `frz.ModeFull`.

 !!! note
 	See [overview page](./overview.md) for more details on rendering modes.

+!!! note
+	Default rendering mode is `frz.ModeFull`.

-The page handler also uses `frz.PageWithData()` in order to set a `name` data key, which can be retrieved by any of your components with [getContext("data").name](https://svelte.dev/docs/svelte/svelte#getContext).
+The page handler also uses `frz.PageWithData()` in order to set a data key, which can be retrieved
+by any of your components with [getContext("data")](https://svelte.dev/docs/svelte/svelte#getContext).

 ```html
 <script>